Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: Extensions and basepoints

 since the $w$ basepoint is contained in the region containing the chords $\rho_2$ and $\rho_3$.
 By moving the basepoint from the region intersecting the Reeb chord $\sigma_0$ to the region intersecting $\sigma_{3}$ and working over the algebra $\cA'(T^2) := \cAt/\langle\sigma_{3}\rangle$, we have that

 since the $z$ basepoints contained in the region containing the chords $\rho_0$ and $\rho_1$.
-By the same argument as above, by attaching a tube with one foot connecting the two basepoints allows us to define type DA structure maps $(\delta^1_n)'$ which produce a type DA bimodule over $(\cA'(T^2), \cA(T^2)).$ By combining the contributions of these two structure maps, we may define a \emph{half-extended} bimodule associated to $\bY$, i.e. a $(\widetilde{\cA}(T^2)_{0,3},\cA(T^2))$-bimodule.
-Working over this quotient allows us to encode information about holomorphic curves which cover either the $\sigma_0$ region or the $\sigma_3$ region and not both; hence, when paired with $CFD_{\mathcal{R}}(T_\infty, \nu)$, we can record those curves which cover at most one of the two basepoints.
+By the same argument as above, attaching a tube with one foot connecting the two basepoints allows us to define type DA structure maps $(\delta^1_n)'$ which produce a type DA bimodule over $(\cA'(T^2), \cA(T^2)).$ By combining the contributions of these two structure maps, we may define a \emph{half-extended} bimodule associated to $\bY$, i.e. a $(\cA(T^2)_{0,3},\widetilde{\cA}(T^2))$-bimodule.
+Working over this quotient allows us to encode information about holomorphic curves which cover either the $\sigma_0$ region or the $\sigma_3$ region and not both; hence, when paired with $\CFAnuhalf$, we can record those curves which cover at most one of the two basepoints.

+\begin{rem} We note that it is unclear how to define a bimodule over the fully extended torus algebra.
+For this reason, we content ourselves with working over the smaller algebra $\cA(T^2)_{0,3}$.
+As noted above, this is enough to recover $\CFK_\cR(S^3, K)$. \end{rem}

-\begin{lem} The diagram $\bY$ gives rise to a well-defined type-DA $(\widetilde{\cA}(T^2)_{0,3},\cA(T^2))$-bimodule, which we denote $\CFDAyh$.
+\begin{lem} The diagram $\bY$ gives rise to a well-defined type-DA $(\cA(T^2),\widetilde{\cA}(T^2)_{0,3})$-bimodule, which we denote $\Yd$.
 In particular, by the pairing theorem

-where $\CFD_\cR(T_\infty, \nu)$ is the half-extended module from Definition \ref{def:half extended torus module}. \end{lem}
+where $\CFAnuhalf$ is the half-extended module from Definition \ref{def:half extended torus module}. \end{lem}

-The proof of \Cref{lem:half-extended pairing} is the same as the ordinary pairing formulae for a type D module and a type DA bimodule \cite[Theorem 11]{LOT_bimodules}, and thus is omitted.
+The proof of \Cref{lem:half-extended pairing} is the same as the ordinary pairing formula for a type D module and a type DA bimodule \cite[Theorem 11]{LOT_bimodules}, and thus is omitted.

 \begin{rem} Since it will be necessary to work with this bimodule over the usual torus algebra and also over the half-extended torus algebra we emphasize our notation: $\CFDAy$ will be used to denote the $(\cA, \cA)$-bimodule and $\CFDAyh$ to denote the half-extended $(\widetilde{\cA}_{0,3},\cA)$-bimodule.

-Since $\CFDAyh$ is constructed to capture information regarding curves which may cover either of the two basepoints in $(T_\infty, \nu)$, we think of $\CFDAyh$ as having two basepoints, or a knot, in its right hand boundary. \end{rem}
+Since $\CFDAyh$ is constructed to capture information regarding curves which may cover either of the two basepoints in $(T_\infty, \nu)$, we think of $\CFDAyh$ as having two basepoints, or a knot, in its left hand boundary. \end{rem}

-We conclude this subsection by reframing the salient contents of \cite[Chapter 11]{LOT_bordered_HF} in the following theorem.
-We state their results in the case that the knot complement has an interior basepoint, though the same arguments apply.
+The following sections will necessitate a bit of a juggling act with the various extensions of the usual bordered algebras and modules we have defined in this section.
+Aiming to help improve the reader's notation-eye-coordination, the various algebraic objects are collected in Table \ref{tab:modules tables}.